ScottyLabs/tartanhacks_dashboard_v2/README.md

 If the user does not have a team, the teams button navigates to the team formation page.
 Here, they can create a new team or send join requests from a list of all registered teams.

 ### Check-in
+Users can select check-in items from a list to self-check in with event QR codes and gain points for completion.
+The user's personal QR code for admin scan check-in is accessible from this page, as well as from the home screen carousel.

 ### Schedule
+List of events in chronological order with times, locations, and links if applicable.
+Displays only upcoming events by default, but can be toggled to display past events.

 ### Profile
+View personal profile card displaying information submitted during registration - this is the same profile that is visible to recruiters.
+Includes links to GitHub account and resume.
+Leaderboard nickname is editable from this page, as well as from the leaderboard page.

 ### Leaderboard
+Displays points ranking of all hackathon participants (using leaderboard nickname), as well as the current user's own ranking.
+Leaderboard nickname is editable from this page, as well as from the profile page.

 ## Admin Features <a name="afeatures"></a>
 Admins can use the dashboard to add schedule items and check participants into events.